-The Trust continued its mission to ensure that pupils achieved their potential in public examinations; encouraged a wide range of extra curricular activities; developed and retained suitable staff and guided pupils in suitable progression when they left their Academy.
+The Trust continued its mission to ensure that pupils achieved their potential in teacher assessed examinations; encouraged a wide range of extra-curricular activities; developed and retained suitable staff and guided pupils in suitable progression when they left their Academy.
 Specific achievements were as follows:

-- Supported Reffley Academy through leadership absence.
-Established stability and coached staff at all levels to make informed decisions and fulfil their job roles; - Self assessment and external review outcomes demonstrate that leaders can evidence improvements and are working towards a 'good' judgement.

-Each academy remained open throughout lockdown, providing childcare for key worker pupils, including extended hours (8-6pm) where the need was greatest.
-The Trust provided childcare throughout the Easter break and May bank holiday.
+- The successful relocation of Greenpark Academy - Supported Reffley Academy through leadership absence.
+Established stability and coached staff at all levels to make informed decisions and fulfil their job roles - Self-assessment and external review outcomes demonstrate that leaders can evidence improvements and are working towards a 'good' judgement - Each academy remained open throughout the partial school closure period, providing continued learning for all pupils - classroom based and through remote access - Through partnership with an external provider, the Trust established childcare for key worker families during school holiday periods.